virtimus/makaronLab/README.md

 Currently makaronLab is Linux based - I think that in the era of docker this is no longer any problem.

-If You're stucked with Windows (like I was for many years ...) it really a good occasion to leave the cave ...
+If You're stucked with Windows (like I was for many years ...) it's really a good occasion to leave the cave ...

 ### You can simply run it using docker image containing Linux Mint Desktop and makaronLab (release version) preinstalled:
 ```